Careers in Education - Article Series What Can I do with a Degree in Instructional Technology?

 The Educator: What has been your overall experience in the IT Program in the College of Education?

 Dawn: Far and away, WSU IT has been my best academic experience.
 Never once did faculty in other institutions I attended speak about research or encourage me to get involved in professional associations or learning communities.
 In my very first semester, Dr. Moseley encouraged me to publish an article.
 His mentorship and that of my advisor, Dr. Guerra-Lopez as well as of other faculty members have been transformative.
 As a result of WSU, I feel so much better equipped to respond to real world IT challenges and opportunities as well as supported while I work toward my long-term goal of teaching.
 I wouldn't be where I am today without this program.

 The College of Education offers several degree programs in Instructional Technology including: Master’s, Education Specialist Certificates, and Doctoral degrees.
 Students can choose between two tracks: Design and Performance Systems and K-12 Integration.
 Design and Performance Systems is for individuals interested in “obtaining employment or advancement in non-school settings in instructional design, performance improvement or multimedia.”
 The K-12 track is for teachers who are interested in “learning technologies available to them to use in their classrooms and want to create dynamic lessons integrating technology”.

 Careers in Instructional Technology include, but are not limited to: Instructional Designers, Training Coordinators/Directors, Program/Project Managers, Media Specialists, Interface and Multimedia Designers, IT and Computer Training Managers, Performance Support Specialists, Instructional Material Designers, Educational Consultants.

-[Susan LaGrois is a Special Projects Assistant in the College of Education and a member of the college's Communications Team.]
+[LaSondra Dawn is an Academic Advisor II in the Academic Services Division and a member of the college's Communication Team.]